-20 2.3 CCN measurements
+2.3 CCN measurements

 The DMT CCN counter (Roberts and Nenes, 2005; Lance et al., 2006) is a cylindrical continuous-flow streamwise thermal gradient diffusion chamber.
-A constant streamwise temperature gradient is applied along the walls of the instrument flow chamber; the higher diffusivity of water vapor, relative to heat, results in supersaturation developits entry in the chamber, whereas the "aerosol" flow is introduced at the centerline of the flow and exposed to a constant supersaturation.
+A constant streamwise temperature gradient is applied along the walls of the instrument flow chamber; the higher diffusivity of water vapor, relative to heat, results in supersaturation developing in the flow chamber.
+Before its introduction into the flow chamber, the sample is split into a "sheath" and an "aerosol" flow.
+The "sheath" flow is filtered and humidified before its entry in the chamber, whereas the "aerosol" flow is introduced at the centerline of the flow and exposed to a constant supersaturation.
 The supersaturation is controlled by the chamber flow rate and the streamwise temperature gradient (Roberts and Nenes, 2005).
-The fraction of particles in the sample with S_c less than the instrument supersat-

-25 ing in the flow chamber.
-Before its introduction into the flow chamber, the sample is split into a "sheath" and a "aerosol" flow.
-The "sheath" flow is filtered and humidified before

-- 5 uration activate into cloud droplets, are counted and sized upon exit from the flow tube in an Optical Particle Counter (OPC) using light from a 658 nm diode laser.
-A multichannel analyzer classifies the detected droplets into 20 size classes (from 0.75 to 10 μm diameter) and size distribution histograms are reported at 1 Hz frequency.
-Throughout the campaign, the instrument was operated at a total flow rate of 0.5 L min-1, with a sheath-to-aerosol flow ratio of 10:1, and a top-bottom column difference, ΔT, between - sheath-to-aerosol flow ratio of 10:1, and a top-bottom column difference, Δ/, between 4 and 15 K. Concentrations were measured at each supersaturation for 6 min, yielding a CCN spectrum every 30 min.
+The fraction of particles in the sample with S_c less than the instrument supersaturation activate into cloud droplets, are counted and sized upon exit from the flow chamber in an Optical Particle Counter (OPC) using light from a 658 nm diode laser.
+A multichannel analyzer classifies the detected droplets into 20 size classes (from 0.75 to $10\,\mu\text{m}$ diameter) and size distribution histograms are reported at 1 Hz frequency.
+Throughout the campaign, the instrument was operated at a total flow rate of $0.5 \,\mathrm{L\,min^{-1}}$, with a sheath-to-aerosol flow ratio of 10:1, and a top-bottom column difference, ΔT , between 4 and 15 K. Concentrations were measured at each supersaturation for 6 min, yielding a CCN spectrum consisting of 5 different supersaturations every 30 min.